WaVEV/django-mongodb-backend/docs/source/ref/models/search.rst

 .. versionadded:: 5.2.0b2

-The database functions in the ``django_mongodb_backend.expressions.search`` module ease the use of MongoDB Atlas search's :doc:`full text and vector search engine <atlas:atlas-search>`.
+The database functions in the ``django_mongodb_backend.expressions`` module ease the use of MongoDB Atlas search's :doc:`full text and vector search engine <atlas:atlas-search>`.

 For the examples in this document, we'll use the following models::